1ssb/torchkan/README.md

+Here is the refined version with correct grammar:

+---

 # TorchKAN: Simplified KAN Model with Variations

-TorchKAN introduces a simplified KAN model and its variations, including KANvolver and KAL-Net, designed for high-performance image classification and leveraging polynomial transformations for enhanced feature detection.
+TorchKAN introduces a simplified KAN model and its variations, including KANvolver and KAL-Net, designed for high-performance image classification by leveraging polynomial transformations for enhanced feature detection.

 ## Table of Contents
 1. Overview of the Simplified KAN Model
 2. KANvolver: Monomial Basis Functions for MNIST Image Classification
 3. KAL-Net: Utilizing Legendre Polynomials in Kolmogorov Arnold Legendre Networks
 4. KAC-Net: Utilizing Chebyshev Polynomials
-5. An analysis of Noise using a generalised KAN model: For curve fitting or regression problems use the `nKAN.py` script as a general structure.
+5. Noise Analysis Using a Generalized KAN Model: For curve fitting or regression problems, use the `nKAN.py` script as a general structure.

 This project showcases the training, validation, and quantization of the KAN model using PyTorch with CUDA acceleration.
 The `torchkan` model is evaluated on the MNIST dataset, demonstrating significant accuracy improvements.

 ## Project Status: Under Development

 The KAN model has demonstrated promising outcomes across various Generative Additive Models (GAMs) since the 1980s.
-Inspired by a range of sources, this first implementation in `KAN` in `torchkan.py` achieves over 97% accuracy with an evaluation time of 0.6 seconds.
-The quantized model further reduces this to under 0.55 seconds on the MNIST dataset within 8 epochs, utilizing an Nvidia RTX 4090 on Ubuntu 22.04.
+Inspired by a range of sources, this initial implementation of `KAN` in `torchkan.py` achieves over 97% accuracy with an evaluation time of 0.6 seconds.
+The quantized model further reduces this time to under 0.55 seconds on the MNIST dataset within 8 epochs, utilizing an Nvidia RTX 4090 on Ubuntu 22.04.

-**My current understanding:** I am not sure of the huge hype with KANs, it is imperative to understand that learning weights for activation functions (MLPs) and learning the activation function themselves are pretty old ideas, its unclear how much interpretability they offer.
-Its also unclear how scalable, quantisable or efficient they are; as such it seems that the quantisability is not an issue and quantised evaluation on the base model leads to only ~0.6% drop in test performance.
+**Current Understanding:** While there is considerable hype around KANs, it's important to recognize that learning weights for activation functions (MLPs) and the activation functions themselves are established ideas.
+The extent of interpretability, scalability, quantizability, or efficiency they offer remains unclear.
+However, quantizability does not seem to be an issue, as the quantized evaluation on the base model leads to only ~0.6% drop in test performance.

-*Note: As the model is still being researched, further explorations into its full potential are ongoing.
+*Note: As the model is still under research, further exploration into its full potential is ongoing.
 Contributions, questions, and critiques are welcome.
-I appreciate constructive feedback and contributions.
-Merge requests will be processed promptly, with a clear outline of the issue, the solution, and its effectiveness.*
+Constructive feedback and contributions are appreciated, and merge requests will be processed promptly, with a clear outline of the issue, the solution, and its effectiveness.*

 **Note: The PyPI pipeline is currently deprecated and will be stabilized following the release of Version 1.**